christinali1017/Algorithm/README.md

 >Given n non-negative integers a1, a2, ..., an, where each represents a point at coordinate (i, ai). n vertical lines are drawn such that the two endpoints of line i is at (i, ai) and (i, 0).
 Find two lines, which together with x-axis forms a container, such that the container contains the most water.
 Note: You may not slant the container.

 **Idea**: Thea easiest way we can do is brute force.
 We calcuate the possible value with element with all the values after it.
 The time complexity is O(n^2).
-Have have another efficient way.
+We have another efficient way.
 We set a window, l = 0, r = size -1.
 Each time we calculate the container of l r, then we compare the height[l] and height[r]. if(height[l] > height[r]), r--.
 Because we know that height[l] > height[r], if we move l pointer, then the volumn would decrease.

 ```java